-- 1. Make sure that the relevant areas at the fireplace back or floor are sound enough to take the eyebolts and screws.
-If these areas have deteriorated due to prolonged use they should be made sound with suitable cement. - 2.
-Drill four holes in the rear wall of the fireplace for the fibre / wooden wall plugs.
-The holes should be drilled within the range of positions shown in figure 17 using a suitably sized masonry drill.
+2. Drill four holes in the rear wall of the fireplace for the fibre / wooden wall plugs 'F'.
+The holes should be drilled within the range of positions shown in figure 15 using a suitably sized masonry drill bit for the fibre / wooden plugs supplied.
 The holes should be equidistant each side of the centre line of the fireplace to ensure that the appliance finishes centrally in the opening when tension is applied to the cables.

-- 3. Insert a fibre / wooden wall plug into each hole.
-Use the fibre / wooden wall plugs supplied with this appliance - Never use plastic plugs instead of the fibre / wooden wall plugs supplied.
-Screw the eyebolts into the plugs.
-Make sure that the bolts are secure. - 4.
-Place the hotbox unit close to the fireplace but allow sufficient access into the fireplace opening so that the cables can be threaded through the eyebolts and returned through the back of the hotbox.
-If a concealed connection is being used, insert the hotbox into the fireplace feeding the supply pipe through the pierced hole in the rear grommet. - 5.
-The hotbox has two holes at each side of the spillage plate.
-Insert one end of each cable (one cable each side) from the back through the lower of the two holes and return the end through the upper of the holes (See figure 18).
-Give the cables a pull so that they grip against the hotbox flanges. - 6.
-Thread the cables through the eyebolts.
-Return the cables through the holes near the bottom of the hotbox back panel (See figure 19) (For precast or clay block flue systems return the cables through the slotted holes in the side of the hotbox). - 7.
-Place the hotbox fully back into the fireplace opening so that it is sealed against the fireplace front surround. - 8.
-Drill a hole into the fireplace floor through each of the two holes in the base of the hotbox using a suitably sized masonry drill (See figure 20). - 9.
+3. Place the hotbox unit close to the fireplace but allow sufficient access into the fireplace opening so that the cables can be threaded through the eyescrews and returned through the back of the hotbox.
+If a concealed connection is being used, insert the hotbox into the fireplace feeding the supply pipe through the pierced hole in the rear grommet.

+4. The hotbox has two holes at each side of the spillage plate.
+Insert one end of each cable (one cable each side) from the back through the lower of the two holes and return the end through the upper of the holes (See figure 16).
+Give the cables a pull so that they grip against the hotbox flanges.

+5. Thread the cables through the eyescrews.

+Return the cables through the holes near the bottom of the hotbox back panel (See

+500mm Max 480mm Min

+150mm Max 130mm Min

+130mm Min

+75mm Max 55mm Min

+Conventional Flue

+Figure 15.
+Eyescrew positions

+figure 17) (For precast or clay block flue systems return the cables through the slotted holes in the side of the hotbox).

+- 6. Place the hotbox fully back into the fireplace opening so that it is sealed against the fireplace front surround. - 7.
+Drill a hole into the fireplace floor through each of the two holes in the base of the hotbox using a suitably sized masonry drill bit for the fibre / wooden wall plugs supplied (See figure 18). - 8.
 Insert a fibre / wooden wall plug into each hole.
-Use the fibre / wooden wall plugs supplied with this appliance - Never use plastic plugs instead of the fibre / wooden wall plugs supplied.
-Fit a wood screw in each plug and tighten.
+Fit a wood screw 'H' in each plug and tighten.

-Figure 18.
-Upper cable retention

-Figure 19.
-Cable route.